 That’s when our minds go to the races.

 Ensure we don’t get caught up in those quick thoughts that could activate our bodies.
 They can keep us awake.
 Let’s make sure we practice breathwork, future self diaries, or meditation right now.
-Practicing those holistic healing skills prevents us from going through crazy thoughts.
+Practising those holistic healing skills prevents us from going through crazy thoughts.

 So I hope you found this helpful.
 These tools are hugely transformative for me and, in fact, deeply healed my lifelong relationship with fear.
 I always knew about meditation.
-Also, during my service, as a para-command with a fear of heights.
+Moreover, during my service, as a para-command with a fear of heights.

 So remember, guys, try not to get overwhelmed.